drath/mylife/README.md

 # Technical details

+## Network activity
+- On startup, the app sends the registration ID and timezone info to the MyLife server using AJAX POST.
+- During backup and restore.
+The filetransfer.js upload/download functions are used to communicate with the server.

 This is a pretty simple (at least for now!) hybrid app using Phonegap technology.
 It also uses Google Cloud Notifications alongwith a mylife nodejs-based server application for daily reminders.
 (TBD: Post link to mylife server.)
 Registration IDs that are sent to the app from GCN are sent to the mylife server programmatically, using